 Meals not included

-The Jeronimos Monastery has been classified as a National Monument since 1907 and, in 1983, was declared a World Heritage Site by UNESCO, along with the Tower of Belém.
-On July 7, 2007, it was elected as one of the seven wonders of Portugal.
-Closely linked to the Portuguese Royal House and the epic of the Discoveries, the Jeronimos Monastery has been “internalized as one of the symbols of the nation
+- Mosteiro dos Jeronimos - The Jerónimos Church and its monastery, a pinnacle of Manueline architecture, is the most remarkable Portuguese monastic complex of its time and one of the main hall churches in Europe.
+Its construction began at the initiative of King D. Manuel I in the early 16th century and continued for a hundred years, led by a notable group of architects/master builders, with João de Castilho playing a key role.
+The Jerónimos Monastery has been classified as a National Monument since 1907 and, in 1983, was designated a UNESCO World Heritage Site, along with the Belém Tower.
+On July 7, 2007, it was elected one of the seven wonders of Portugal.
+Closely linked to the Portuguese Royal House and the Age of Discoveries, the Jerónimos Monastery has long been “internalized as one of the nation’s symbols.”
+Today, it is one of Portugal’s most important tourist attractions.

 - Hotel pickup and drop-off